 Flood mitigation schemes: are they working in flood-prone areas?

-This research explores several important and new research questions related to flood mitigation schemes.
-We will explore whether or not all flood-prone settlements have schemes in place – and will catalogue and map flood mitigation scheme locations using regional council data.
-We’ll investigate whether flood mitigation scheme funding is adequate, by analysing data on flood damage claims and property rates data.
-This information will be used to identify possible improvements in the system.
+This research explored several important and new research questions related to flood mitigation schemes.
+We explored whether or not all flood-prone settlements have schemes in place – and catalogued and mapped flood mitigation scheme locations using regional council data.
+Additionally, we are investigated whether flood mitigation scheme funding is adequate, by analysing data on flood damage claims and property rates.
+We used this information to identify possible improvements in the system.